TurkuNLP/pytorch-registerlabeling/README.md

 To predict labels for a text file (several texts when separated by linebreak):

     python3 predict.py --text text.txt --load_model model.pt

+### Note on the labels
+Make sure that the class labels are in alphabetical order in the .py code!

 ## Data

 English (full), French and Swedish COREs: https://github.com/TurkuNLP/multilingual-register-data